 Philosophies that spawn gender confusion are nothing new to the public [government] schools.
 The gay agenda has long been infiltrating the public schools through children’s assigned reading and books in the school library.

-On Friday the 13th, May, 2016, the Obama administration issued an edict to all U.S. schools requiring they open bathrooms according to self-proclaimed gender identity instead of biological sex … or risk lawsuit and loss of federal funds.
+The first shot over the bow happened on Friday the 13th, May, 2016, as the Obama administration issued an edict to all U.S. schools requiring they open bathrooms according to self-proclaimed gender identity instead of biological sex … or risk lawsuit and loss of federal funds.

-We do not have to sit still while gender confusion philosophies are taught to our kids!
+Let’s not sit still while gender confusion philosophies are taught to our kids!